Quick Answer:

 FAQs

 Q1.
-Can you download races on F1 TV directly to an iPad?
+Can you download F1 TV videos directly to an iPad?

 A1.
 No. The F1 TV app does not support downloads.
-You must download the file on a PC/Mac first using software like StreamGaGa, and then transfer the MP4 file to your iPad for the flight.
+You must download F1 TV videos on a PC/Mac first using software like StreamGaGa, and then transfer the MP4 file to your iPad for the flight.

 Q2.
 Is it legal to use a downloader with F1 TV?